 - Avoid Too Many Moving Parts: The more confounding variables that are introduced the more difficult it is to determine whether a bug is the result of the upgrade or something else.
 This can be avoided by isolating the upgrade and minimizing any feature enhancements that are implemented in conjunction.

-- “Run the Business” In Parallel: Major upgrades often take many months to implement and minor upgrades typically take multiple sprints.
+- “l: Major upgrades often take many months to implement and minor upgrades typically take multiple sprints.
 As such, there is a good chance that you’ll need to deploy your own hot-fixes in parallel to the upgrade.
 Consider isolating your “Run-the-Business” releases from the upgrade.
 This will eliminate dependencies and lower the potential for confounding variables.
 You may also be resource-constrained at this time running parallel tracks of work.
-To prevent degradation of work-product consider asking the business to hold off on feature requests during the upgrade period so that the implementation team can focus on the upgrade and hot-fixes.
+To prevent degradation of consider asking the business to hold off on feature requests during the upgrade period so that the implementation team can focus on the upgrade and hot-fixes.
 Also ensure that you’ve properly isolated your “run the business” environments from your upgrade environments and have release management processes in place to accommodate two separate deployment paths.

 What MUST be Completed for an SAP Hybris 5.x to 6.x Upgrade?

-Each hybris release contains a myriad of features and functionality that are documented in detail on the hybris Wiki.
+Each hybris release contains a of features and functionality that are documented in detail on the hybris Wiki.
 We have captured those modifications that MUST be incorporated for each release in hybris version 5 and version 6 to date.
 These are the minimum items that you will need to consider when completing your upgrade.
 Once the upgrade has been completed, functional enhancements can be prioritized as “fast-follows” to the initial upgrade.

 Note: The links to the SAP Hybris Release Notes below require an authenticated hybris Wiki user to view.